You've baked a beautiful loaf of sourdough bread and the time has come to cut into it - but your slices are wonky and uneven.

 Allow Sourdough To Cool Properly BEFORE you cut into it

-My rule of thumb is always wait 90 minutes before you slice it.
+My rule of thumb is always wait at least 2 hours before you slice into it.

 However, this really isn't enough time for most loaves of sourdough - and in fact - is one of the reasons that sourdough bread is often hard to slice.